 The Faith for Tomorrow (FFT) Endowment seeks to promote religious education in all its forms at the Parish and in Catholic Schools.

-Funding priorities for FFT grants for 2020-2025 are:
+Funding priorities for FFT grants for 2026-2030 are:

-2. Youth Faith Formation: FFT seeks to support the formation of young people by funding programs, materials and technology used for parish youth formation.
+2. Youth Faith Formation: FFT seeks to support the formation of young people by funding programs, materials, and technology used for parish youth formation.
 See Appendix B.

 3. Formation and Education for Lay Leaders: FFT seeks to assist lay leaders through grants for education, continuing education, and personal/professional development and formation, such as master’s degrees, etc.

-4. Support for Vocations: FFT seeks to create a culture toward vocations to the Priesthood, Diaconate and Religious Life.
+4. Support for Vocations: FFT seeks to create a culture toward vocations to the Priesthood, Diaconate, and Religious Life.
 FFT is interested in innovative ideas to promote vocations in the parish.
 See Appendix C.

 5. Catholic School Subsidy: The Faith for Tomorrow Endowment will provide subsidies to Catholic schools.
 Amounts will be determined by the Foundation Board based on the availability of funds.
 No grant request is required for the Catholic School Subsidy.
 Individual and parish grants will not affect the Catholic School Subsidy.